 Introduction: How long has it been since you were “truly busy”?

-Have you ever thought, "Why can't people be too idle?"
+Have you ever thought: “Why can’t people be too idle?”

-1. The brain is not meant for "lying flat": Humans inherently need a sense of purpose
+1. The brain is not meant for “lying flat”: Humans are inherently in need of a sense of purpose.

 The human brain is not designed for “doing nothing.”
 Research shows:

-From primitive society to modern society, humans have always been in a state of "solving problems":
+From primitive society to modern society, humans have always been in a state of “problem-solving”:

 • Primitive people needed to hunt, gather food, and avoid wild beasts;